GloryOfNight/GloryOfNight/vault/notes/dev/math/vectors/Length.md

 }
 ```

-Interesting note, when comparing length of two vectors sqrt operation is unneccesery, since sqrt cancel each other out.
+Interesting note, when comparing length of two vectors sqrt operation is unnecessary, since sqrt cancel each other out.

 [[Vectors]]